Table of Contents

 After waiting for a while, Ra sent his Eye to find and bring them back.
 When the couple returned, Ra shed several tears to express his sorrow and grief.
 His tear droplets then transformed into the first humans on earth.

 Shu and Tefnut

 Shu eventually realized his mistake and sent several messengers to retrieve Tefnut.
-But Tefnut refused to listen and destroyed them by turning into a cat.
+But Tefnut refused to listen and destroyed them by turning into a lioness.
 At last, Shu sent Thoth, the god of equilibrium, who finally managed to convince her.
 With Tefnut’s return, the storms ceased, and everything went back to its original state.

 Symbolic Meanings of Shu

 - As a god of wind and air, Shu symbolized peace and tranquility.
 He had a cooling and calming presence that helped establish Ma’at, or equilibrium on earth.